ReadingAndThinking.com

 I admire the imagination of Dr.Seuss!
 In a way, I think of time as the clothes we take off and never wear again, and that imagination belongs to childhood.

-The exception is that adults who write children's books have the ability to travel through time, not forgetting that they were children and will always be children, so beautiful qualities like purity, innocence, and imagination do not follow as Aging wears away.
+The exception is that adults who write children's books can travel through time, not forgetting that they were children and will always be children, so beautiful qualities like purity, innocence, and imagination do not follow as Aging wears away.

 May every jackal be like Chagall, and may every grown-up be like a child obsessed with the silver planet.